 What lessons can be learned from Paul’s benediction?
 (16:25-27)

-Question 2? (ref)

 Student Questions

 (Use another page to prepare questions and comments for class discussion.
 Since this is not a “verse by verse” study, make sure that all your questions concerning the text are answered).